Skip to main content

 Department of Veterans Affairs The Undersecretary for Health should ensure that Community Care Network contractors report complete claims data when calculating performance against VA's network adequacy standards.
 In cases where VA has made agreements with the contractors to exclude certain claims, those reasons should be clearly documented by VA.
 (Recommendation 1)

-The Veterans Health Administration (VHA) concurred with this recommendation, and in April 2023, stated that the Office of Integrated Veteran Care (IVC) developed a dashboard within VHA's Advanced Medical Cost Management Solution (AMCMS) system to be able to independently monitor network adequacy.
-Officials stated that IVC is on target to implement the full process of review and validation of complete data reported by the third-party administrators, Optum and TriWest--through comparison to AMCMS data at the end of calendar year 2023.
+The Veterans Health Administration (VHA) concurred with this recommendation, and in April 2023, stated that the Office of Integrated Veteran Care (IVC) developed a dashboard within VHA's Advanced Medical Cost Management Solution (AMCMS) system to be able to independently monitor network adequacy for both third party administrators, Optum and TriWest.
+As of October 2024, VA has provided documentation that shows it can review reported claims data from all five Community Care Network regions in AMCMS.
 In addition, VA officials stated that Optum began including appointment timeliness data in the network adequacy deliverable in August of 2021, and TriWest began including all applicable failed claims into the calculation for network adequacy in October 2022.
 Officials provided documentation that, where VA has agreed to the exclusion of claims, IVC has documented these agreed upon exclusions within the contract and associated quality assurance surveillance plan.
-GAO will continue to monitor VHA's progress in using AMCMS to ensure complete contractor data is submitted related to Community Care Network adequacy.
+Based on these actions, we are closing this recommendation.

 Department of Veterans Affairs The Undersecretary for Health should review its processes for monitoring the accuracy and completeness of contractor-submitted provider data in PPMS and implement strategies under current or future contracts to increase the accuracy of provider information stored in PPMS.
 For example, VA could require the contractors to use proactive processes to ensure data accuracy.
 (Recommendation 2)